Sony A7R II vs Canon G9 X Mark II

 Review summary: Sony A7R II vs Canon G9 X Mark II

 So what is the bottom line?
-Is there a clear favorite between the Sony A7R II and the Canon G9 X Mark II?
-Below is a summary of the relative strengths of each of the two contestants.
+Is the Sony A7R II better than the Canon G9 X Mark II or vice versa?
+A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Sony Alpha A7R II:

 - More detail: Offers more megapixels (42.2 vs 20MP) with a 45% higher linear resolution.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.